...

 1. Does Wellbutrin help with ADHD?

 Yes.
-For many people, especially those who cannot take stimulant medication, Wellbutrin can reduce symptoms like inattention, impulsivity, and low motivation.
+For many people, especially those who cannot use stimulant medication, Wellbutrin can help reduce symptoms.
+These symptoms include inattention, impulsivity, and low motivation.

 No. It is a norepinephrine-dopamine reuptake inhibitor that works differently from stimulants and is not classified as a controlled substance.